 ACL Reconstruction surgeon in Chicagoland area

-Sports that involve twisting or overextending of the knee can cause ACL injuries due to sudden directional change, landing incorrectly from a jump or direct blow to the side of the knee.
-Michael Chiu, MD provides diagnosis and minimally-invasive ACL reconstruction surgery in the Chicagoland area.
-Michael Chiu, MD also provides highly specialized care during and after the surgery.
-Contact Michael Chiu, MD's office for an appointment today!
+ACL reconstruction with hamstring tendon is a surgical procedure to replace the torn ACL with part of the hamstring tendon taken from the back of the thigh.
+Michael Chiu, MD provides diagnosis and minimally invasive ACL reconstruction with hamstring tendon in the Chicagoland area.
+Michael Chiu, MD also provides the highest level of care during and after the surgery.
+Contact Michael Chiu, MD’s office for an appointment today!

 Anterior Cruciate Ligament Tears